-Holiday cottages in Devon from the National Trust offer a self-catering holiday like no other and we have a deluxe array of coastal cottages.
+Holiday cottages in Devon with the National Trust offer a self-catering holiday like no other and we have a deluxe array of coastal cottages.
 The Devon cliffs are famous for jaw-dropping panoramic views and some of our holiday cottages overlook the English Channel.
-Devon is a big and beautiful county with much to do and our holiday cottages in Devon are perfect for an escape in Great Britain.
+Devon is a big and beautiful county with much to do and our holiday cottages in Devon are perfect for an English escape.

 Famous for its bellowing cliffs and sandy shores, Devon is an idyllic spot for a coastal holiday.
 From bucolic sleepy market towns to the miles and miles of coastline, much loved by surfers, swimmers, families, and walkers from all over the world, a trip to this special place will stay with you forever.